-The impact of a dementia on individual cognition, the lack of dementia-friendly hospital environments plus the social impact of dementia, including altered behaviour by staff towards people with dementia, mean that hospital experiences may be different for this group of people, with research to date suggesting that they are more negative experiences.22-24 With this in mind, it is important that methods used to evaluate care are able to accommodate the perspectives of people with dementia when dementia features in the patient population.25 Because it is based on rather than patient-self-report, QuIS holds promise as a more inclusive outcome measure in evaluations of services and service improvements.
+The impact of a dementia on individual cognition, the lack of dementia-friendly hospital environments plus the social impact of dementia, including altered behaviour by staff towards people with dementia, mean that hospital experiences may be different for this group of people, with research to date suggesting that they are more negative experiences.22-24 With this in mind, it is important that methods used to evaluate care are able to accommodate the perspectives of people with dementia when dementia features in the patient population.25 Because it is based on observer ratings rather than patient-self-report, QuIS holds promise as a more inclusive outcome measure in evaluations of services and service improvements.
 However, its validity in relation to the care experiences of people with dementia in receipt of inpatient general hospital care has yet to be established.
 The study reported here sets out to address that gap.

 Methods

-This study aimed to assess the validity of QuIS ratings in relation to the care experiences of people with a dementia in a general hospital setting.non-participant observers rated observed We compared QuIS ratings with independent researcher ratings of patient psychological well-being and patient ratings of the same interaction.
-The researcher patients for a patient rating questions being asked where meaningful to patients, .
+This study aimed to assess the validity of QuIS ratings in relation to the care experiences of people with a dementia in a general hospital setting.
+In addition to inviting patient ratings, non-participant observers rated observed staff and patient behaviours using structured instruments.
+We compared QuIS ratings with independent researcher ratings of patient psychological well-being and patient ratings of the same interaction.
+The researcher who approached patients for a patient rating kept a written record of their impressions of whether the questions being asked were meaningful to patients, if the images were easy to use by patients, and whether or not patients looked at the images when shown.

 The research took place on six medicine for older people in-patient wards in a UK National Health Service hospital between September and November 2019.
+Ethical approval for the study was granted by the Social Care Research Ethics Committee 14/IEC08/1018.

 Measures